For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Eating out

-eating out on a budgetEdinburgh boasts some fantastic restaurants, particularly on George Street, but these are more of a treat for when the parents come to visit.
-Aside from all the expected chains like Bella Italia, Jimmy Chung's, Prezzo and Gusto, there are many great eateries for students on a budget.
+Edinburgh boasts some fantastic restaurants, particularly on George Street, but these are more of a treat for when the parents come to visit.
+Aside from all the expected chains like Bella Italia and Gusto, there are many eateries for students on a budget.

-• Cafe Piccante - Chip shop with a difference - it has its own resident DJ!
-Try a Deep Fried Mars Bar.
+• Cafe Piccante - Chip shop with a difference – it has its own resident DJ!
+Try a deep-fried Mars Bar.

 Things to do

-There is so much to do in Edinburgh and it will completely depend on what you're into.
+There is so much to do in Edinburgh, and it will completely depend on what you're into.
 Here are some ideas to get you started.

 Soak in the culture

-• The Royal Mile invites you to take a walk up to Edinburgh's famous street, stopping for a pint in one of its traditional Scottish pubs (just the one though - tourist areas charge high tourist prices).
+• The Royal Mile invites you to take a walk up Edinburgh's famous street, stopping for a pint in one of its traditional Scottish pubs (just the one though - tourist areas charge high prices).
 The regal Edinburgh Castle lies at the top of the mile.
 Don't bother with the entry fee, but get a photo of yourself outside it, post it on Facebook, and then never return!

-• Hike the 287 steps of Scott's Monument for stunning views of the city from a gothic tower.
+• Hike the 287 steps of Scott's Monument for stunning views of the city from a Gothic tower.

 Health and fitness